Master’s Degree in Cybersecurity

 3 Credits

-Students will study methodologies for the proactive management of occupational risks associated with the development, implementation, and launch of digital initiatives.
+You will study methodologies for the proactive management of occupational risks associated with the development, implementation, and launch of digital initiatives.
 There will be a special focus on the software industry, which is particularly relevant in this field.
-Students will learn how to identify problems related to IT security systems management, audit plan design, IT security implementation, the level of compliance with security rules, cloud security, and proactive security plan design.
+You will learn how to identify problems related to IT security systems management, audit plan design, IT security implementation, the level of compliance with security rules, cloud security, and proactive security plan design.

 Computer Forensics and Incident Response